baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 {: .fs-2 }

 The simplest way of setting the IP for a network interface card is `ifconfig ID XXX.XXX.XXX.XXX`, for example, `ifconfig eth0 192.168.1.100`.
+If it takes a long time to login to some nodes within your LAN, you should include those nodes into the `/etc/hosts` file.
 {: .fs-2 }

 With Ubuntu Linux, more sophisticated way of editing the network configuration is: